squaredup/Community.DataOnDemand.MP/README.md

 ## Contributions

 If you want to suggest some fixes or improvements to the script or management pack, raise an issue on [the GitHub Issues page](https://github.com/squaredup/Community.DataOnDemand.MP/issues) or better, submit the suggested change as a [Pull Request](https://github.com/squaredup/Community.DataOnDemand.MP/pulls).

+### Guidelines

+* If your change would bring in a non-standard MP reference (i.e a management pack not imported into SCOM by default) then please create a new management pack in the solution.
+* Ensure that there are no outstanding Management Pack Best Practices Analyser issues reported by your change.
+* Task DisplayStrings should be suffixed with `(Data On Demand)`.